xysgottaken2/Magpie-reshade/README.md

 [ADDON]
 AddonPath=.\addons
 ```
-⚠️ You will have to drag others addons(.addon64) to that same folder
+⚠️ You will have to drag others addons(.addon64) to the same folder

 Restart Magpie after installing the add-on.